 “Joanne” is 40# overweight and hasn’t worked out since high school–she graduated in 1985.
 Joanne is looking to get in better shape, lose some weight and start a fitness program.
 Would we have her do this workout as written?
 Of course not–that would be poor coaching.
 How would we scale this for her?

 10 pull ups (using the legs for assistance) or maybe a back extension or reclined row, 10 modified push ups, 10 sit ups, 10 squats.
 3 rounds with 2 min rest between is just one option.

 We want Joanne to feel good about completing her workout.
 We want her to enjoy it, we want her to get better and we want her to workout again in 2 days.
 She has the rest of her life.
 All does not need to be completed on day 1.
 Do you get the idea?

 I have done each of these workouts at least once–many are bodyweight only but they are also high volume.
 You will feel the after-effects.
 Take it down and build gradually over a period of weeks and months.
 They are simple but effective and must be handled with care.

 If and when you are ready you can always add weight by choosing a girl from the “Mix it Up” or “Get Heavy” category.

 Back in 2010, we did a 3 part series on bodyweight training along with a video.
 While the video is dated from a perspective of our training facility the form and technique remain the same.
 Check it out below.

-For info on how to do the movements check out the links below.
+For more detailed info on how to do the movements check out the additional articles below.